swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ### RawSpan

-In addition to `Span<T>`, we propose the addition of `RawSpan`, to represent heterogenously-typed values in contiguous memory. `RawSpan` is similar to `Span<T>`, but represents _untyped_ initialized bytes. `RawSpan` is a specialized type that intends to support parsing and decoding applications, as well as applications where heavily-used code paths require concrete types as much as possible.
+In addition to `Span<T>`, we propose the addition of `RawSpan`, to represent heterogeneously-typed values in contiguous memory. `RawSpan` is similar to `Span<T>`, but represents _untyped_ initialized bytes. `RawSpan` is a specialized type that intends to support parsing and decoding applications, as well as applications where heavily-used code paths require concrete types as much as possible.
 Its API supports extracting sub-spans, along with the operations `load(as:)` and `loadUnaligned(as:)`.

 #### Complete `RawSpan` API: